Jambaree/jambaree-next-wordpress-workspace/@jambaree/next-wordpress/README.md

 - `WordpressTemplate` : Exported from "@jambaree/next-wordpress"
 - `FlexibleContent` : Exported from "@jambaree/next-wordpress"
 - `useMenuItems` : Exported from "@jambaree/next-wordpress"
+- `generateMetaData` : Exported from "@jambaree/next-wordpress"
-- `YoastSEO` : Exported from "@jambaree/next-wordpress"
+- `generateStaticParams` : Exported from "@jambaree/next-wordpress"
 - `getData` : Exported from "@jambaree/next-wordpress";

 Please note that the documentation for these functions is not provided and you should refer to the source code for understanding the usage of these functions.